 - Add in other revenue streams to balance out your paid-for-hire work, such as creating your own Money-Making Website or writing e-books.

 - Find a network of peers who become your business-building “A” team where you can share ideas and perhaps even referrals with each other.

 You can try this “Big 4” Pillars approach on your own, assuming you have the discipline and drive to do this.

 Or, you can form a buddy group where you establish your goals and report on your tasks together each week, or join a group of people like Circle of Success who will help you make sure all four of your pillars are always strong.

 No matter what, we hope you’ll be off that hamster wheel very soon.

 Is there a pillar you struggle with the most?
-Let us know in the comments below so we can help.
+Let us know in the comments so we can help.